uberapplication/foodtrucks/README.md

  - The script to load data into the database is very slow, and would not work for large amounts of data.
 The script could be rewritten using the PostgresSQL [COPY](http://www.postgresql.org/docs/9.3/static/sql-copy.html) feature for much better performance.

+## Things I would do differently
+ - I would probably use a 3rd party tool ([SQLingvo](https://github.com/r0man/sqlingvo)) for generating SQL strings